Glengarry Congregational Church 1837

 The Township of North Glengarry

-In St. Elmo, on the north side of Concession 8 Road just west of County Road 20
+In St. Elmo, on the north side of Concession 8

 Plaque Text

 This log structure completed in 1837, is the oldest remaining chapel in Ontario built by the Congregationalists.
 Its first minister, the Reverend William McKillican (1776-1849), emigrated to Canada from Scotland in 1816, and settled in Glengarry the following year.
-Here, in 1823, he established one of the earliest congregations of his denomination in Upper Canada and ministered througout the surrounding region.
+Here, in 1823, he established one of the earliest congregations of his denomination in Upper Canada and ministered throughout the surrounding region.
 He was succeeded by his son John (1824-1911) who first preached in this chapel in 1850, and was ordained here the following year.
 During the next sixty years local attendance diminished, and by about 1912 the building fell into disuse.
 In 1920 it was sold to the nearby Gordon Presbyterian Church.